Bruce D. Armstrong, DVM

 She enrolled at the University of California, Davis veterinary school and graduated in 1998.
 Immediately following graduation, she entered an intensive 1 year internship program in small animal medicine and surgery at Loomis Basin Veterinary Clinic, in the Sacramento area.
 After the internship, she was asked to stay on as an associate veterinarian and remained there for the following 7 years, practicing general and emergency medicine.

 During veterinary school, she married her husband, Lonnie Robinson and began a fulfilling relationship as a part-time mom to his three teenage children and to wonderful grandchildren, who live in Texas.
 They welcomed a daughter of their own, Caitlin, in 2001 and in 2007 welcomed a son, Conner.
 Dawn and Lonnie also have 2 dogs, 1 cat, 2 horses and a pony that complete their menagerie.

-Dawn writes the monthly newsletter for Helena Veterinary Service, Healthy Pets Press.
+Dawn writes the monthly newsletter for Valley Veterinary Hospital of Helena, Healthy Pets Press.
 In her spare time, Dawn enjoys horseback riding, photography, and reading.